wutsungyu/Dynamic-Supply-Chain-Model-Nonlinear-cost-models/Dynamic Supply Chain Model Nonlinear cost models intro.md

 In the supply chain, there are often the following costs

-1.material costs
+1. Material costs<br>
-2.transportation costs from suppliers to facilities
+2. Transportation costs from suppliers to facilities<br>
-3.material inventory costs
+3. Production cost paid to facilities<br>
+4. Material inventory costs<br>
-4.inventory costs of products in facilities
+5. Inventory costs of products in facilities<br>
-5.transportation costs from facilities to warehouses
+6. Transportation costs from facilities to warehouses<br>
-6.inventory costs of products in warehouses
+7. Inventory costs of products in warehouses<br>
-7.transportation costs from warehouses to customers
+8. Transportation costs from warehouses to customers<br>

 These costs are often assumed to be linear in the SCM model, as shown in the following figure: